bmizerany/doozerd/doc/cluster.md

 First, create a cluster without DzNS.
 This new cluster will be the DzNS the next cluster will use to bootstap.

-Now create another cluster of three with the DzNS:
+Now create another cluster of three with the DzNS (these can be done in parellel):

 		$ export DOOZER_BOOT_URI='doozer:?ca=127.0.0.1:8046&ca=127.0.0.2:8046&ca=127.0.0.3:8046'
 		$ doozerd -l 127.0.0.11:8046